Trisophic-Union/Core-Documents/Constitution/Constitution.md

 ##### Membership

-- Must be voted in by 2/3rds vote of the Legislative Congress
+- Must be voted in by 2/3rds vote of the Main Congress

 #### Foreign Affairs Office

 ---

-Handles Diplomacy with alliances.
-If the Trisophic Union grows to include multiple levels then the tasks of the Foregin Affairs office is delegated to the cooperation office and assumes the new repondsiblity of diplomacy towards different states and higher levels.
+Handles diplomacy with other groups of similar size or bigger groups that the union is closely working with.
+While the respondsibilities are similar to the cooperation office, the Foreign Affairs offices deals with external situations where the cooperation office doesn't have authority over.
+(For example, a large deal to publically support and tightly work with a another group).

 ##### Membership